Yc-Chen/data-rewards-hub/README.md

 - [x] change to another framework. vue? htmx?
 - [x] add shoelace
 - [ ] build admin UI to 'airdrop' tokens
-    - [ ] figure out how to call contract methods
+    - [x] figure out how to call contract methods
+    - [ ] `awardNFT` is called, but where does the NFT go?
     - [ ] awardNFT to giveNFT

 Snippet on how to use ether.js to get past events: